cloudfoundry-community/logsearch-for-cloudfoundry/README.md

 #### UAA OAuth

+**WARNING** There are currently a set of known issues with the Kibana UAA auth.
+See [#94](https://github.com/logsearch/logsearch-for-cloudfoundry/issues/94) for details

 Alternatively, you can use the [kibana plugin](https://github.com/logsearch/logsearch-for-cloudfoundry/tree/master/src/kibana-cf_authentication) provided by this release to get kibana to ask the user for credentials and perform an OAuth handshake with the CloudFoundry UAA server before serving requests.

 ```sh